Advice for Residents for Managing Mould and Condensation

 - Keep a small window ajar when someone is in the room.

 - If your windows have been recently renewed open the trickle ventilators provided (pictured above).

 - Ventilate kitchens and bathrooms when in use by opening the windows wider, or better still, use a humidity-controlled electric fan if one is fitted.

 - Never turn off your extractor fan at the spur.
-Many are on timers or stay on as long as humidity is high.
+Many are on timers or stay on as long as the humidity is high.
 The cost to run an extractor fan is very low and it is crucial to ventilating your property.

-- Close the kitchen and bathroom doors when these rooms are in use, even if your kitchen and bathroom has an extractor fan.
+- Close the kitchen and bathroom doors when these rooms are in use, even if your kitchen and bathroom have an extractor fan.
 This will help prevent moisture reaching other rooms, especially bedrooms, which are often colder and more likely to get condensation.

 - Do not block air-brick vents (pictured below).